Callum-Halton/pointillism/NOTES.md

     these folders, it forces git to track these folders.
 So when you pull, you will see these two folders appear.
 You should move your input images into the `input` folder.
+  * Ternary expressions are usually very hard to read and the ternary form should be limited to very simple expressions.
+See how I have simplified the ternary expressions in `render` and `drawDot`.
+  * I have encapsulated what were constants into an `Options` class.
+This protects the options from being changed, keeps all the related code together and out of `main`, and gets rid of having a ton of global variables, which tends to make code really hard to maintain and debug.
+Check out how simple the `main` function now it.
+  * Unfortunately, the last item was a massive refactor, and I seem to have broken the program.
+It currently doesn't render properly.
+If I had had a set of tests, then I would have implemented that changes step-by-step running the tests after each step.

 [1]: https://google.github.io/styleguide/pyguide.html
 [2]: https://stackoverflow.com/a/25901060